shivay-couchbase/couchbase-book-rag-ai-services/README.md

 The application uses a three-step process:

 1. **Embedding Generation**:
-   - Uses OpenAI's embedding model to convert text to vectors
+   - Uses Capella AI Model Service embedding model to convert text to vectors
    - Generates embeddings for both queries and documents

 2. **Vector Search**: